Anisah-bb/SupervisedLearning/README.md

+## Classification of dysphonic Voice Pattern of Patients in Parkinson's Disease

-## This project aims to train a model that clasiffies voices of people with parkinson's disorder from those without parkinson's disorder.
+This project aims to train a model that clasiffies voices of people with parkinson's disorder from those without parkinson's disorder.
 An analysis of quantified voice patterns patterns in people phonation disorders related to Parkinson's.

 ## Description